Last Updated on January 30, 2026 by George Pavlopoulos

 Regional day ticket: the Länder-Ticket

 Honestly, that’s one of the best train tickets you’ll find in Europe.
-Apart from seeing a region, you can also use it even more creatively.
+Beyond seeing a region, you can use it even more creatively.
 For example, if you want to travel spontaneously within your region, you won’t have to pay the expensive Flexpreis ticket for an ICE train.
 Instead, you can buy a Länder-Ticket for a fixed price and travel on a slower train (RE) to your destination.

 The Bavaria Ticket